mrostamipoor/LeakLess/README.md

 ## Introduction

-This is the repository for the paper ``LeakLess: Selective Data Protection Against Memory Leakage Attacks for Serverless Platforms`` This repository contains all the resources and instructions necessary to demonstrate how LeakLess can be utilized to protect secrets in serverless applications.
-The instructions provided here guide you through running LeakLess in a local environment.
+Welcome to the official repository for "LeakLess: Selective Data Protection Against Memory Leakage Attacks for Serverless Platforms."
+This tool is designed to enhance security in serverless architectures by protecting sensitive data from memory leakage attacks.
+This README provides all the necessary resources and instructions to help you deploy and utilize LeakLess effectively.

+Read our detailed [research paper](https://mrostamipoor.github.io/files/leakless.pdf) to understand the methodology and the principles guiding the development of LeakLess.
 ## Build Instructions

 ### Requirements